-The CIMPLE Project is funded within the European CHIST-ERA Program line.
-It will draw on models of human creativity to manipulate and understand information.
-CIMPLE will help to design more understandable, reconfigurable and personalisable explanations.
+Funded within the European CHIST-ERA Program line, the CIMPLE Project investigates how to counter information manipulation with Explainable AI.
+It will help to design more understandable, reconfigurable and personalisable explanations.
 Human factors are key determinants of the success of relevant AI models.
 In some contexts, such as misinformation detection, existing Explainable AI methods do not suffice.
 The complexity of the domain and the variety of relevant social and psychological factors can heavily influence users’ trust in derived explanations.
 Past research has shown that presenting users with true / false credibility decisions is inadequate and ineffective.
 This is particularly evident in the case of black-box algorithms.

 Knowledge Graphs offer significant potential to better structure the core of AI models, using semantic representations when producing explanations for their decisions.
 By capturing the context and application domain in a granular manner, such graphs offer a much needed semantic layer that is currently missing from typical brute-force machine learning approaches.
 To this end, CIMPLE aims to experiment with innovative social and knowledge-driven AI explanations.
 The project will use computational creativity techniques to generate powerful, engaging and easy to understand explanations of complex AI decisions and behaviour.
 These explanations will be tested in the domain of detection and tracking of manipulated information.
 The planned experiments will take into account social, psychological and technical explainability needs and requirements.